Spherical varieties and integral representations of L-functions: Smooth affine spherical varieties

 \subsection{Smooth affine spherical triples}

-By Theorem \ref{Lunacorollary} of Luna, every smooth affine spherical variety of $G$ (over an algebraically closed field in characteristic zero) is of the form $V\times_H G$, where $H$ is a reductive subgroup (so that $H\backslash G$ is affine) and $V$ is an $H$-module.
-In other words, all smooth affine spherical varieties are pre-flag bundles: The corresponding integrals include all period integrals over reductive subgroups, as well as Rankin-Selberg integrals involving \emph{mirabolic} Eisenstein series (i.e.\ those induced from the mirabolic subgroup of $\GL_n$).
+By Theorem \ref{Lunacorollary} of Luna, every smooth affine spherical variety of $G$ (over an algebraically closed field in characteristic zero) is of the form $V\times^H G$, where $H$ is a reductive subgroup (so that $H\backslash G$ is affine) and $V$ is an $H$-module.
+As we have seen in Example \ref{vsexample}, vector spaces are pre-flag varieties, and therefore all smooth affine spherical varieties are pre-flag bundles.
+We check the details carefully: